 How To Transition to Bottle Feeding

-If you’re transitioning from breastfeeding to bottle-feeding, formula or otherwise, try introducing a bottle once a day starting between 4 and 6 weeks old.
-As for how much milk to give, the rule of thumb is 2.5 times their body weight in ounces per day.
+Since your baby can become attached to breastfeeding, it’s important to have a slow transition to bottle-feeding, formula, or otherwise so they can adapt seamlessly.
+It’s a good idea to begin with one bottle a day starting when they’re between 4 and 6 weeks old.
+Of course, this transition also means you have to start thinking about how much milk to give.
+A good rule of thumb is 2.5 times their body weight in ounces per day.
 So, that would be 25 ounces a day for your 10-pound baby.
 Are there caveats?
 You know it!

 Turns out the amount of milk per feeding changes a ton from day one (roughly 15 milliliters) to day 5 (about half an ounce).
 Most newborns less than 4 weeks old need 2 ounces or less.
 By 6 weeks, it’s more of a suggested range.
 Just note that older babies rarely need 8 or 9 ounces per feeding.
 It’s not a breadstick basket at the Olive Garden.